The PowerMac G5

 Recommended budget: ~$100

 My Power Mac G5 did not have the Airport/Bluetooth option installed.
 That hasn’t been a problem, since I rely on a wired internet connection.
-You can dig around for an Airport/Bluetooth upgrade kit on eBay, but this was a recommended install to be done by an Apple certified technician.
-I’ve seen varying reports on how difficult it is, so try at your own risk.
-In the meanwhile, many small bluetooth dongles for USB work just fine as a stand-in, and there are also USB wireless adapters (usually RALink chipsets) that have solid drivers for Mac.
+You can look around for an Airport/Bluetooth upgrade kit on eBay, but this was a recommended install to be done by an Apple certified technician.
+I’ve seen varying reports on how difficult it is, but I imagine it’s fairly straightforward.
+In the meanwhile, many small bluetooth dongles for USB work just fine as a stand-in, and there are also USB wireless adapters (usually RALink chipsets) that have open source drivers for Mac.
 Search for RALink on NewEgg or Google to discover your various options.

 Recommended budget: $20-40

-The amazing code wizard responsible for TenFourFox has written an exhaustive, detailed guide to maintenance for your G5.
-It covers a lot of ground and even spends time talking about liquid cooled machines.
-You will definitely want to bookmark it and enjoy its insightful information.
+Cameron Kaiser, the code wizard responsible for TenFourFox, has written an exhaustive, detailed guide to maintenance for your G5.
+It covers a lot of ground and focuses on specific issues dealing with the liquid cooled G5s.
+You will definitely want to bookmark it and follow it’s advice to keep your PowerMac in top shape.
 Always good to have a plan.

 Viva PowerPC also has a nice write up about cleaning out and refreshing your G5 for the long haul.
 Read it here.